 | Notion integration | Yes | Yes | Limited (mostly copy) |

-The question everyone's asking: "Is upgrading to Business actually cheaper than adding an external tool?"
+The question everyone arrives at: "Is upgrading to Business actually cheaper than bolting on an external tool?"

 Monthly cost by team size